Gooding Joint School District #231

 - How to opt their child out of participation in activities as provided in this policy;

-- The approximate dates during the school year when a survey requesting personal information, as described above, is scheduled or expected to be scheduled;
+- The approximate dates during the school year when an opt-out survey requesting personal information, as described above, is scheduled or expected to be scheduled;

 - How to request access to any survey or other material described in this policy.

 This notification shall be given to parents/guardians at least annually at the beginning of the school year and within a reasonable period after any substantive change in this policy.

 The rights provided to parents/guardians in this policy transfer to the student when the student turns 18 years of age or is an emancipated minor.

 NOTE: This policy must be adopted in consultation with parents.
 20 USC § 1232h(c)(1).
 Therefore, ISBA recommends that, at a minimum, Boards specifically note this on their meeting agendas and request public comment prior to adoption.